mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

 #### Component selector navigation

-To help expose components that may be buried towards the bottom of the page I came up with this snippet to create an option list.
+To help expose components that may be buried towards the bottom of the page I came up with this to create an option list nav.

 {% highlight html %}
 {% raw %}